Emails on the Project

 http://www.moodys.com/moodys/cust/RatingAction/bl_rList.asp?busLineId=7

+Step 2: Get a default spread for a bond issued by your country.
+If you want to go from a sovereign rating for your country to a default spread, you may want to look at this handout from class.
 If you cannot find dollar or Euro denominated bonds, you can use the typical spreads for your rating by using the attached spreadsheet that I updated on my web site.
-(It also happens to have the updated ratings through January 28, 2004)

 Step 3: Estimate the volatility of the equity market and the country bond.
-For this, you have to go to the nearest Bloomberg terminal (yech!).
+For this, you have to go to the nearest Bloomberg terminal.
 Find the equity index (start with WEI) and click on the index.
 Once you find it, type in HVT and change the default from daily (D) to weekly (W).
 Try the same with the bond.
-If you run into a dead end, try the following approximation:
+If you run into a dead end, use a relative volatility of 1.5

-Step 4: Add the premium you get in step 3 to the historical risk premium for the US.
+the premium you get in step 3 to the historical risk premium for the US.

-Implied Equity Premium: You can download the implied premium spreadsheet from my web site (under spreadsheets) and play with it.
+I know that the concept is complex but it is well worth understanding.
+If you are up to it, try computing today's implied equity risk premium in the attached spreadsheet (which has the implied premium from January 1, 2013).
 Remember that this is an implied premium for an entire market.
 It has nothing to do with your company.
 You need to input a dividend yield and growth rate for the entire market.
 Should you use this premium or the historical premium?
 Depends upon your point of view.
 If you want your valuation to be market neutral, use the current implied equity risk premium.
+If you believe that numbers revert back to historical averages, use the historical premium.

 Betas